mrylraihan/NextJsUpSkilling/readMe.md

 In this module, our main focus is on Express, a powerful backend framework that optimizes server-side application development.
 We will explore Express in-depth, uncovering its potential to create robust and efficient backend solutions.

+### why express

+When building a server, using vanilla JS would require a significant amount of manual work, adding complexity to the development process.
+However, by opting for a framework like Express, we can streamline the server creation process.
+Express provides a wealth of tools and functionalities that simplify tasks like routing, middleware handling, and error management, freeing developers from tedious manual implementations.
+This empowers us to focus on the core logic of our application, leading to more efficient and productive server development.

+Using vanilla JS for server development involves manual work and added complexity.
+Instead, using Express simplifies the process by providing tools for routing, middleware handling, and error management, allowing developers to focus on core application logic and increasing productivity.

+Opting for vanilla JS in server development means more manual work and complexity.
+On the other hand, Express streamlines the process with tools for routing, middleware, and error handling, freeing developers to focus on core logic, ultimately boosting productivity.